tahir007malik/tahir007malik/README.md

 ### Tahir Malik (Aspiring Data Engineer)
 ----
 Greetings 🙇🏻, <br/>
-I’m passionate about building data pipelines and extracting meaningful insights from data <br /> I’m just starting my journey in data engineering and have a keen interest in data visualization <br />
+I’m just starting my journey in data engineering and have a keen interest in data visualization <br />
 - 🔭 I’m currently working on: Fundamentals of Data Engineering
 - 🌱 I’m currently learning: Fundamentals of Data Engineering